dxos/dxos/docs/docs/api/@dxos/client/classes/TextModel.md

-Creates a new <paragrapgh> element with the given text content and inserts it at the given index.
+Creates a new  `&lt;paragraph&gt;`  element with the given text content and inserts it at the given index.

 Throws if the  `Text`  instance is plain text.